choi7326/ios-decal-proj4/README.md

 ## Authors
 * John Whee-Jin Choi

-## Due
-Monday, October 26 at 11:59 PM

-## Description
-In Homework 3, we gave you most of the basic logic for a functioning Hangman game.
-As well, you built UI around the game.
-In Project 2, you'll be putting everything together into a well-designed and fully-functional application.
-Note that while many of the required features below have already been implemented in Homework 3, some requirements have changed or been refined.

 ## Purpose
 [App Name] is a social networking app that allows users to have an avatar (circular emoji face which may be customizable later) that responds to texts